 We have previously had two portfolios of work that support the operations of the council: Regional Leadership and Planning, Consents and Compliance.
 For this LTP these two have been combined into a single Regional Leadership portfolio.
-This covers all the activity that 'enables' the five other portfolios of work outlined on pages 6 to 15.
-We collect, maintain and share quality-assured data and information to enable decision-making, from on-farm through to the development of regional and national policy.
-We also provide ways for the community to engage with us and play an active part in shaping the future of the region.
+This covers all the activity that 'enables' the five other portfolios of work outlined on pages 15 to 40.